c4tom/DreamDevBox/docs/intermediate/setup-valid-https.rst

 Certificate Authority
 ---------------------

-When the Devilbox starts up for the first time, it will generate a
+When the DreamDevBox starts up for the first time, it will generate a
 |ext_lnk_ssl_certificate_authority| and will store its public and private key in ``./ca/`` within
-the Devilbox git directory.
+the DreamDevBox git directory.

 The keys are only generated if they don't exist and kept permanently if you don't delete them manually, i.e. they are not overwritten.